raspy135/Qun-mk2/README.md

 5 | Speed.
 It won't work with non-time stretch modes.
 6 | Number of Grain.
 It won't work with One-shot modes.
 7 | Detune.
 (Octave highs and lows)
 8 | GRN Mode.
 OFF, ONE(One shot), ONE_TS(One shot with time stretch), RPT(Repeat), RPT_TS(Repeat with time stretch).
-When the mode is not OFF, It will override AUX L signal to granular output when you use AUX L as Oscillator shape.
+When the mode is not OFF, It will override AUX L signal to Granular output when you use AUX L as Oscillator shape.
 With time stretch, playing speed will be preserved.
 Without it, pitch and speed are linked like an analog tape.
-Execute Analyze(Button 1) for time streching modes.
+Execute Analyze(Button 1) for time stretching modes.
 NO (<) | Previous slice
 OK (>) | Next slice
 LOOPER REC + LOOPER PLAY | Start recording granular sample